ThanhVinh-source/TIMA_Bank_Project/README.md

 ## Project Overview

 An end-to-end data analytics and predictive modeling project for TIMA loan data.
-The project turns raw CRM lending records into a cleaned analytical dataset, explores customer and loan behavior, builds a dimensional data model, and compares machine learning approaches for credit risk classification.
+The project turns raw CRM lending records into a cleaned analytical dataset, explores customer and loan behavior, builds a dimensional data model, compares machine learning approaches for credit risk classification, and publishes the BI-ready outputs into SQL Server for Power BI reporting.

 The work is designed to answer practical lending questions: